What Is a Duvet & How To Choose The Right Duvet Insert

 5. Cost

-Duvet inserts can cost anywhere from $50-$6,000, depending on the filling materials, fill weight, size, and brand.
-Pricier inserts use down, while cheaper ones usually have synthetic material, like polyester.
+Duvet inserts can cost anywhere from $50-$1,000, depending on the filling materials, fill weight, size, and brand.
+Pricier inserts use down, while less expensive options usually use synthetic materials, like polyester.

 Purple’s duvet inserts range from $229 for a twin/twin XL size to $279 for a king/California king.
-Every insert uses our down alternative for superior comfort that won’t break the bank.
+Every insert uses our down alternative for superior comfort at a friendlier cost.